anoma/nspec/docs/anomian.juvix.md

 > and the engine's configuration.
 We can represent this with the type `Guard`.
 > Since guards involves computation, engine's preserve these computations as part
 > of the return type of the guard, that is `R` in the type `Guard`.
 Thus, if the
 > underlying condition is not satisfied, the guard returns nothing.
-The `C` type
+The type parameter `C`
-> is the type for values in the engine's configuration.
+> will be instantiated with the type for values in the engine's configuration.

 ```juvix
 Guard (S M C R : Type) : Type :=